skiddder/HackboxConsole/documentation/WhatTheHack/README.md

    # some hacks offer variants, e.g. "A" or "B" (for example "001-IntroToKubernetes")
    # .\documentation\WhatTheHack\chooseWhatTheHack.ps1 -HackName "001-IntroToKubernetes" -HackVariant "B"
    ```
-1. Start the Hackathon Console (in this example, we prepare logins for 4 teams with a single coach for each team)
+1. Create the Hackathon Console Users (in this example, we prepare logins for 4 teams with a single coach for each team)
    ```pwsh
    .\iac\createUsers.ps1 -numberOfTenants 4
    ```